TULiberalArts/Psychology/pages/undergradaute.md

 Another opportunity to carry out research is through the [Psychology Honors Program](https://develop.cla.temple.edu/psychology/undergraduate/) in which students carry out a focused research project and present it at the end of their senior year at a departmental poster session.

 ### Participating in Psychology Research at Temple
 There are various opportunities to participate in psychology research studies at Temple.
-If you are a Temple student, one way to find out more about participating in research is through the Sona Systems site at: [temple.sona-systems.com](https://temple.sona-systems.com).
+If you are a Temple student, you can find out more about participating in research through the Sona Systems site at: [temple.sona-systems.com](https://temple.sona-systems.com).